 You can access this Dolomites nature park from Alpe di Siusi, Seis, Castelrotto, Fiè allo Sciliar, Tires al Catinaccio, San Cipriano, and Val d’Ega.

-In this brief guide to visiting Sciliar-Catinaccio Nature Park, we’re highlighting the main attractions and hidden gems in the park you shouldn’t miss.
+In our brief guide to visiting Sciliar-Catinaccio Nature Park, we’re highlighting the main attractions and hidden gems in the park you shouldn’t miss.

 Sciliar-Catinaccio Nature Park Map